 Using a water purifier for your tap water has a number of benefits that make it a worthwhile purchase.

-Safety: The main reason that most homeowners use a water purifier is to remove potentially harmful toxins and contaminants from their tap water.
-A purifier can remove a variety of chemical contaminants, including arsenic, aluminum, mercury, and pesticides, as well as bacteria and viruses that might make your family sick.
+The main reason most homeowners use a water purifier is to remove potentially harmful toxins and contaminants from their tap water.
+A purifier can remove a variety of chemical contaminants including arsenic, aluminum, mercury, and pesticides, as well as bacteria and viruses that could make you or your family sick.

-Taste: Removing contaminants and bacteria improves the taste of tap water, so drinking your daily recommended amount will be more pleasant.
+Removing contaminants and bacteria improves water taste, so drinking your daily recommended amount will be more pleasant.

-There are four main types of filters used in water purifiers: carbon, ceramic, reverse osmosis, and ultraviolet light.
+There are four main types of filters used in water purifiers: carbon, ceramic, reverse osmosis, and ultraviolet light (UV).

 Carbon: Carbon water purifiers use activated or block carbon to remove impurities through chemical absorption.
 Carbon filters can usually filter out particles between 0.5 and 50 microns in size.
 These are the most common filters found in water purifiers.
-Carbon water purifiers are usually freestanding units, such as pitchers or countertop models, although there are some options that attach directly to the faucet.
+These are usually freestanding units, such as pitchers or countertop water filters.
+Notably, however, there are some options that attach directly to a faucet.

 A carbon water purifier can improve the taste and odor of your tap water by removing chemical contaminants including chlorine, radon, pesticides, herbicides, benzene, trihalomethane compounds, and other synthetic chemicals.
-These filters are not as effective in removing heavy metals and inorganic contaminants, such as arsenic, mercury, chromium, cadmium, minerals, and salts.
+These filters are not as effective at removing heavy metals and inorganic contaminants such as arsenic, mercury, chromium, cadmium, minerals, and salts.

 Ceramic: The porous nature of a ceramic filter removes larger particles, such as dirt, debris, and bacteria, as gravity pulls the water through the filter.
-Ceramic filters are not as effective at removing chemical contaminants as carbon filters, so they may be paired with other types of filters to completely purify the water.
+Ceramic filters are not as effective at removing chemical contaminants as carbon filters are.
+Thus, they may be paired with other types of filters to completely purify the water.
 A ceramic water purifier is usually a freestanding unit that sits on a countertop or table.